mpv-player/mpv/DOCS/man/en/options.rst

     the top of the screen) alongside the normal subtitle, and provides a way to render two subtitles at once.

     there are some caveats associated with this feature.
+For example, bitmap subtitles will always be rendered in their usual position, so selecting a bitmap subtitle as secondary subtitle will result in overlapping subtitles.
-For example, secondary subtitles are never shown on the terminal if video is disabled.
+    Secondary subtitles are never shown on the terminal if video is disabled.

     .. note::